-To see what users do after a final step in the journey, click on the Add+ at the tail of a journey to see what are common events users do after the final step of the journey.
+To see what users do after a final step in the journey, click on the Add+ at the end of a path to see what common events users do after the final step of the journey.

 What events are included in Top Events?

 The following events are included in Top Events:

 - Mobile (iOS, Android React Native) events (screen view, change, touch)

 - 3rd party events (AppCues, Chameleon, Intercom, Shopify, Stripe)